sosiristseng/sosiristseng.github.io/docs/applications/command-line/starship.md

 ## Setup

-To load starship prompt in the terminal, add the following line(s) at the end.
+To load starship prompt in the terminal, append the following line(s) to the indicated files.

 === "Bash"